 Here are five tentative Croatia world heritage sites that are worth visiting.
 Note they all are popular tourist destinations already!

 Croatia’s largest mountain, Velebit Mountain, is a natural icon in the country.
-Part of the larger Dinarides mountain chain, which runs south from the Alps across Croatia, Bosnia, and Herzegovina, and Montenegro, this vast mountain is remarkable for its variety.
+This vast mountain is remarkable for its variety as part of the larger Dinarides mountain chain, which runs south from the Alps across Croatia, Bosnia-Herzegovina, and Montenegro.
 Towering steeply over the landscape on its coastal side, it slopes gradually towards the Lika Plateau on its inland flank.
 It has several mountain passes, many karst phenomena, freshwater reserves, and about 90 different habitat areas.

 The entire mountain is so naturally valuable that it was declared an International Biosphere Reserve in 1978.
-A future designation as world heritage by UNESCO would, therefore, be no surprise.
+Therefore, a future designation as a world heritage by UNESCO would be no surprise.

 Zadar – Episcopal Complex